 Two more views of the Grapevine Station.

-Cotton Belt symbol on the Grapevine Water Tower.
+I saw a Cotton Belt symbol on the Grapevine water tower.

 A look at equipment on display at the Grapevine Station.

 The train then backed into the station and the passengers boarded.
-I saved two seats for Chris and I as he was recharging his video camera batteries.
+I saved two seats for Chris and I since he was recharging his video camera batteries.

 Another pre departure picture.
-The train left right on schedule at 1:00 PM for the Stockyards in Fort Worth with us riding in Coach 209 with me having a window open to take pictures for this story.
+The train left on time at 1:00 PM for the Stockyards in Fort Worth with us riding in coach 209.
+I had opened a window so I could take pictures.

-The train left the storage area across the street from the Grapevine Station and a few minutes later we came to a section of track that made our train rock n' rolled and swayed back and forth.
+The train left the storage area across the street from the Grapevine Station and a few minutes later we came to a section of track that made our train rock and roll and sway back and forth.
 After that excitement, the train passed the Baylor Medical Center.

 Two scenes inside our train car on the way to the Fort Worth Stockyards Station.

-This route isn't all that scenic on the way to Fort Worth as you pass a few remaining open fields and plenty of nice suburban homes.
-We passed a shopping center with a large Sam's Club Walmart.
+The route to Forth Worth was not all that scenic, as one passed a few remaining open fields and plenty of nice suburban homes.
+The train ran by a shopping center with a large Sam's Club Walmart.

-The Kock Pipeline Company and Tank Farm as we passed through Branford.
+I photographed Kock Pipeline Company and tank farm as we passed through Branford.

 I stuck the camera out the small open window for this down the side of the train view.
-Next we passed a Valero LP Tank Farm.
+Our train ran by the Valero LP tank farm.

-The train crossed Little Bear Creek as we entered Hurst.
-There was a BNSF Caboose on the south side of our train.
+The train crossed Little Bear Creek as we entered Hurst and I saw a BNSF caboose on the south side of our train.

-Ducks in a pond to the north of our train.
+There were ducks in a pond on the north side of the train.

 Another view from the outside of our train.

-Big Fossil Creek after we ran by the Iron Horse Golf Course as we dropped off the bluff to get down to the Trinity River.
+The train crossed Big Fossil Creek after we passed the Iron Horse Golf Course as we dropped down the bluff to get to the Trinity River.

-Crossing the former Missouri Texas And Kansas which the Missouri Pacific once had trackage routes over is now under one umbrella of the Union Pacific.
+Our train crossed the former Missouri-Kansas-Texas, over which Missouri Pacific once had trackage rights.
+All this is now under the umbrella of the Union Pacific.

-Two views towards the large grain elevators at Saginaw, Texas.
+One could see the two large grain elevators at Saginaw.

-Looking across the car, Fort Worth and Western engines as we passed through their yard.
+Looking across the car, Fort Worth and Western engines were seen as we passed through their yard.

-The former Fort Worth and Denver crossing now BNSF.
+The train crossed the former Fort Worth and Denver crossing, now BNSF .

-Approaching and crossing Marine Creek just prior to reaching the wye to the Fort Worth Stockyards.
+Our train approached and then crossed Marine Creek just prior to reaching the wye for the Fort Worth Stockyards.

-Rounding the northeast leg of the wye that will take us to the station at the Fort Worth Stockyards.
-We crossed Marine Creek once more prior to arriving there.
+The train took the northeast leg of the wye that would take us to the Stockyards station and crossed Marine Creek again.

 Crossing Marine Creek and a look at that other bridge we had just crossed.